vitessio/website/content/en/docs/get-started/local.md

 ./301_customer_sharded.sh
 ```

-The jobs to watch for:
-TODO(jiten): Add grep command here.

 ### Create new shards

 At this point, you have finalized your sharded VSchema and vetted all the queries to make sure they still work.
 Now, it’s time to reshard.